epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ## Research questions

 1. What is the proportion of actors that tend to play the same type of movies ?
-2. When did an actor start to play in similar movies/a similar character ?
+2. When did an actor start to play in similar movies/similar characters ?
 3. Do actors exhibit a recurring persona accross the characters they play ?
 4. Is there a clear distribution shift in the perfromance of a movie when this actor is/isn't in his comfort zone ?
 5. Are there roles that are acclaimed only when they are played by a specific group of actors ?